gmusic-utils/gmusic.js/README.md

 #### `playback.setShuffle(mode)`
 Set the shuffle mode

-- mode `String` - Required mode to change shuffle to
+- mode `String` - Value to change shuffle to
   - Valid values are `ALL_SHUFFLE` and `NO_SHUFFLE`

 #### `playback.toggleShuffle()`